-The Connection Program is a research study for people who’ve been having unusual thoughts and behaviors, or have been hearing or seeing things that others don’t.
+The Connection Program is a program study for people who have been having unusual thoughts and behaviors, or have been hearing or seeing things that others do not.

-Our goal is to help you handle these experiences and to help you feel better.
-You’ll get the care and treatment you need so you can do better at work or at school, get along better with others and feel more in control of your life .
+The goal of the Connection Program is to help you handle these experiences and to help you feel better.
+You will get the care and treatment you need so you can cope better at work or at school, get along better with others and feel more in control of your life.

 Do I have the kinds of problems that the Connection Program can help with?

-Did you know that some people hear things or see things that others don’t?
-They might also have strange thoughts or believe things that aren’t really true.
-If these things are happening to you, you’re not alone.
+Did you know that some people hear things or see things that others do not?
+They might also have strange thoughts or believe things that are not really true.
+If these things are happening to you, you are not alone.
 The Connection Program was developed to help people like you.

 Our health professionals respect your concerns and will take your problems seriously.
 We are here to listen and to help you to feel better and get well.

 What happens when I participate in the Connection Program?

-When you participate, you’ll get help and support services from health professionals for up to two years.
-And your practitioners will talk to you about your personal goals and help you to recover so you can live a happy, fulfilling life.
+When you participate, you will get help and support services from health professionals for up to two years.
+Your practitioners will talk to you about your personal goals and help you to achieve a happy, fulfilling life.
 You will receive:

 • Care and support services for up to 2 years, based on your needs and preferences